 It’s common for people to consider addiction a choice or a reflection of the addict’s weak will.
 But this perception ignores the reality of how addiction functions, especially in the brain.
 If you’re struggling with addiction or are close to someone with this problem, you may notice that wanting to get clean is not enough for successful sobriety.
 Therefore, “Is addiction a disease?”
 The American Medical Association Addiction classifies addiction as a disease, as do most medical authorities.
 Addiction behaves like any other disease and is similar to diabetes or cancer.
 Like these disorders, addiction has a pattern of biological predisposition and lifestyle factors.
-In the case of people with addiction, the affected organ is the brain.
+In the case of people with addiction, the affected organ is the brain. learn more bout how drug addiction treatment can help.

 How Addiction Affects the Brain